sddevelopment-be/penguin-pragmatic-patterns/content/practices/define_test_boundaries.md

 ### Consequences

+The primary considerations relate to the potential difficulty in team adoption and the initial complexity of setting up functional slicing tests.
+While the practice is highly beneficial in the long run, it requires a commitment to understanding the system's functionality and adapting testing strategies accordingly.

 * **Decreased Initial Speed:** Defining test boundaries based on functionality may require more time and effort initially, especially if the team is unfamiliar with this approach.
 * **Knowledge Requirements:** Developers need a clear understanding of the system's functionality and responsibility boundaries to define